1. Housing — rent or mortgage, utilities, water/gas/electricity, internet

 3. Transportation — vehicle, fuel, public transit, upkeep

-Households that own a car often run 10–13%, while transit-only households drop to 4–6%.
-Buying a vehicle is, in budget terms, the clearest example of a one-time decision that creates a permanent monthly line.
+Households with a car often run 10–13%; transit-only households drop to 4–6%.
+Personally, this is the scariest bucket on the page.
+You buy a car once, and it bills you every month.
+It's the clearest case of a one-time decision turning into a permanent monthly line.

 4. Everything else — telecom, healthcare, education, leisure, miscellaneous

-Merge the long tail and you usually get 25–35%.
-This bucket has the most fat that could be trimmed, but also the most spending that doesn't visibly hurt to keep.
-Six $5 subscriptions over twelve months is $360 you only see once a year.
+Dump the long tail into one bucket and you usually get 25–35%.
+This is where the most trimmable fat lives — and also where the most spending hides that never visibly hurts to keep.
+Six $5 subscriptions feels like nothing, but over twelve months it's $360 you notice once a year.

-Why what you feel and what the data shows often disagree
+What you feel and what the data shows rarely match

-Most people feel that food has gotten the most expensive, but household data usually points at housing as the bucket that grew most.
+Nearly everyone feels that food got the most expensive.
+The data usually points somewhere else: housing is the bucket that grew most.
+Why the illusion?
 Two reasons.

 Reduced to one page

-Using a budget app doesn't, by itself, make you better at reading your household.
-Too many categories turn it into a sorting chore.
-Filling these four lines once a month is enough.
+Installing a budget app won't, on its own, make you better at reading your household.
+Too many categories and it turns into pointless sorting labor.
+Once a month, thirty minutes, fill in these four lines.
+That's enough.

-Those four lines reliably surface the real reason a month felt tight.
-Finer categories can wait — they're easier to add later than to remove early.
+Four lines, and the real reason a month felt tight shows up in a minute.
+The finer categories can wait — they're far easier to add later than to peel off once you've over-built them.